Unboxing LLMs > loading...

 2. ARC (AI2 Reasoning Challenge)

-• What it reveals: A model’s capacity for scientific reasoning and knowledge application.
+• What it reveals: A glimpse into a model’s capacity for something resembling scientific reasoning.

 3. HellaSwag

-• Description: Tests commonsense inference by requiring models to select the most plausible continuation for a given scenario.
+• Description: A commonsense test – pick the most plausible ending to a scenario.

 4. WinoGrande

-• Example: In “The trophy wouldn’t fit in the suitcase because it was too _____,” does “it” refer to the trophy or the suitcase?
+• Example: “The trophy wouldn’t fit in the suitcase because it was too big/small.”
+Does the model know which ‘it’ refers to based on the adjective?
+A surprisingly tough nut to crack reliably.

 5. GSM8K